AuthoRoman/car-to/README.md

 # Getting Started with Vite

-This project was bootstrapped with [Vite](https://vitejs.dev/). with Redux/TypeScript
+This project was bootstrapped with [Vite](https://vitejs.dev/). with Redux/TypeScript The project used the following tools: Typescript, RTK, RTK Query, React-Hook-Form.
 ## Available Scripts

 In the project directory, you can run: